aaron-ancheta/compatibility-predictor/README.md

 With this in mind, I wanted to use both approaches to implement my `Compatibility Predictor`.

-I came accross a <a href="https://stackoverflow.com/questions/10561700/skill-matching-algorithm#:~:text=A%20more%20accurate%20method%20for,coordinate%20to%20the%20passed%20in">Stack Overflow forum</a> which discusses skill matching algorithm that uses Euclidean Distance.
+I came accross a <a target="_blank" href="https://stackoverflow.com/questions/10561700/skill-matching-algorithm#:~:text=A%20more%20accurate%20method%20for,coordinate%20to%20the%20passed%20in">Stack Overflow forum</a> which discusses skill matching algorithm that uses Euclidean Distance.
 And so, I incorporated this to the first part of my implementation (Supplementary fit) by calculating the Average Fit Score of each applicant using Euclidean Distance.

 To calculate `Average Fit Score`, I first calculated the team's centroid (the average values for each attribute across all team members) to where the Euclidean Distance (how far an applicant's attributes are from the team's centroid) is going to be calculated from.
 After getting the Euclidean Distances of each applicant, I normalized the results in order to get an easier set of data to work with by using `1 - distance / max distance`.